isystematics/SoarCast-Modules/developer_guide.md

 ```
 log = logging.getLogger(__name__)
 ```
-\*Note: Python logging integrations like Sentry and Loggly do not interfere with salt logging.
+\*Note: Python logging integrations like Sentry and Loggly do not interfere with salt logging and can be used along side with no side effects.
 ### \_\_virtual\_\_() function
 This function can be empty but we recommend that you add in both python module and OS verification.
 This function is also a good place to setup logging integration if you are using an outside logging solution like Sentry or Loggly.
 Note that either way you will **need to have this function return true for salt to execute the rest of the module**.
 A doc string for this function is completely optional.
 Here's an example:
 ```